cloud-marcel/Capstone-Project/starter_file/README.md

 ## Hyperparameter Tuning
 As I mentioned above, we are facing a classifaction problem to find out `DEATH_EVENT` of a person.
 The classification algorithm I used here is Logistic Regression of the `sklearn` package.
 Logistic regression is a well-known method in statistics that is used to predict the probability of an outcome, and is especially popular for classification tasks.

-The model is included in the [training script] (/starter_file/train.py) and passed to estimator and HyperDrive configurations to predict the best model and accuracy.
+The model is included in the [training script](/starter_file/train.py) and passed to estimator and HyperDrive configurations to predict the best model and accuracy.
 The HyperDrive run is executed successfully with the help of parameter sampler, policy, estimator.
 See the `HyperDriveConfig` below:

 ```
 estimator = ScriptRunConfig(